mroninski/comp814-assignment2/paper/modules/paper_structure.md

   - The top topics were always the same, so we had to identify the most relevant topics for each demographic.
     - These would be the topics that are have more posts on that demographic compared to the rest of the demographics.

-### 8.4 Example Topic Clauses
-- Representative clauses for each demographic's top 2 topics
-- Context and interpretation

-## 9. Discussion (1 page)
+## 9. Discussion
 ### 9.1 Key Findings
 - Most significant demographic differences
 - Unexpected topic discoveries
-- Business implications for innovation
+- Business implications based on the results

 ### 9.2 Method Strengths and Limitations
 - When TF-IDF excels vs. Transformer-LDA